plotly/plotly.py/doc/python/horizontal-bar-charts.md

 ### Horizontal Bar Chart with go.Bar

-You can also use the more generic function `go.Bar` from `plotly.graph_objects`.
+You can also use [the more generic `go.Bar` class from `plotly.graph_objects`](/python/graph-objects/).
 All the options of `go.Bar` are documented in the reference https://plotly.com/python/reference/#bar

 #### Basic Horizontal Bar Chart